-Freelancers are suitable for minor customizations, longer projects that don’t require active development (such as 200-600 hours a month), or helping out a team with a specific module or building a new component for a system.
-Most freelancers can afford working from home, a co-working space or a coffee shop, don’t invest in marketing, and don’t have certain expenses that larger teams have.
+Freelancers are suitable for minor customizations, longer projects that don’t require active development (such as 200-600 hours a month), helping out a team with a specific module, or building a new component for a system.
+Most freelancers can afford to work from home, a co-working space or a coffee shop.
+They don’t invest in marketing and don’t have certain expenses that larger teams have.

-Hiring an agency with 10, 20 or 50 people on staff means a much different workflow that brings additional expenses.
-For example, at DevriX we have several employees responsible for office management, business development and research or other activities that are not directly billable for us.
+Hiring an agency with 10, 20 or 50 people on staff means a very different workflow that brings additional expenses.
+For example, at DevriX, we have several employees responsible for office management, business development and research, and other activities that are not directly billable for us.
 We invest in marketing and sales in order to fill up our pipeline of regular projects.
-We have office costs, taxes and insurance expenses for employees, and additional fees that we need to cover for different purposes.
+We have office costs, taxes and insurance expenses for employees, as well as additional fees that we need to cover for different purposes.

-Working with an agency is beneficial when it comes to security (having more people able to tackle on an assignment, and a project manager in charge), potentially higher code quality when several people perform code reviews and the process includes automated testing or other goodies, and ongoing scalability given the diverse expertise of our WordPress developers.
-That said, small businesses – non-profitable sites, businesses that just start or marketing portfolios – may not yet be in need of a professional solution that performs better and scales further – even though a poorly coded solution may have a massive impact on your SEO, user experience or general marketing strategy.
+Working with an agency is beneficial when it comes to security (having more people able to tackle an assignment and a project manager in charge), having potentially higher code quality when several people perform code reviews.
+This process includes automated testing (or other goodies) and ongoing scalability given the diverse expertise of our WordPress developers.
+That said, small businesses – non-profitable sites, businesses that just started up or marketing portfolios – may not yet be in need of a professional solution that performs better and scales further.
+Even though, a poorly coded solution may have a massive impact on your SEO, user experience or general marketing strategy.

 Technical Expertise and Ongoing Professional Development

-- several people work together on a project, help each other and discuss different strategies to solve a problem
+- Several people working together on a project, helping each other and discussing different strategies to solve a problem.

-- our technical leads follow different sources and spend time researching innovative technologies, libraries and tools that could improve our process – we test these for some of our internal projects first in order to gain expertise and validate assumptions
+- Our technical leads follow different sources and spend time researching innovative technologies, libraries and tools that could improve our process – we test these for our internal projects first in order to gain expertise and validate assumptions.

-- working with many engineers in the same team helps for solving a large group of problems with people experienced in different verticals, and knowledge is further on shared across the group
+- Working with many engineers on the same team helps toward solving a large group of problems, with people who are experienced in different verticals, and this knowledge is further on shared across the group.

 Effective Use of Skills for Problems